tembo-io/pg_vectorize/README.md

 ### `vectorize.search()`

-an abstraction over a text-to-embedding transformation and pgvector's vector similarity search functionality.
-Used in conjuction with `vectorize.table()`..
+An abstraction over a text-to-embedding transformation and pgvector's vector similarity search functionality.
+Used in conjuction with `vectorize.table()`.

+Returns `ARRAY[json]`

 ```sql
 SELECT * FROM vectorize.search(